 Every ideal employee has enviable work ethics.
 An employee with a strong work ethic will be hard-working, dedicated, and determined to deliver their best work on time.

-When an employee has a positive approach towards work, they’ll require less management to get the job done.
-It also becomes easier for managers to delegate tasks to the team if the team members display a strong sense of work ethics.
+When employees have a positive approach towards work, they’ll require less management to get the job done.
+It also becomes easier for managers to delegate tasks to the team members when they display a strong work ethic.

-A good set of work ethics will make the difference between a top performer and an average employee.
-If you hire employees with years of experience but no work ethics it will only be a liability to you.
+A good set of work ethics will be the difference between a top performer and an average employee.
+If you hire employees with years of experience but no work ethics, it will only be a liability to you.

 Ideally, company culture should place honesty and transparency among one of its major agendas.

-- Good contributors as they are more open.
+- Great contributors as they are more open.

 - Make for great role models.